Develogenics/Bullseye-Boss/README.md

 <h2>Contact</h2>

-The contact page has a form , a submit button, social media links, a telephone number and a google maps link.
+The contact page has a form, a submit button, social media links, a telephone number and a google maps link.

 <img src="assets/images/contactmain.png">